Zeroum2345/color-picker/README.md

-### Color Generator
+# Color Generator

-# The objective of this project is to demonstrate my front-end skills
+The objective of this project is to demonstrate my Front-end skills.

-# Acess it an see how it works ;)
+Acess it an see how it works ;)